 - Click on Document Library to create the document library.

 - You will then asked to name the Document Library, and if you click on Advanced Options answer some questions about it:

 - Document Version History: If you would like to switch on version history on any document uploaded to this library, select "Yes".
 For space reasons, the default for this option is "No" as not all people need versioning.

 - Document Template: You can upload any kind of document to the library.
 However, if you create a document from scratch in the library, then this is the type that will be created.
 If in doubt, keep the default option.

 - Click on Create.
 You will then be taken to your document library.

-- From within the Document Library click on the Add Document button at the bottom of the list of all the docs.
+- From within the Document Library click on the Upload button.

 - You can then upload a document from your local computer to the SharePoint site.
 Select the document you want to upload to SharePoint and click Open.

 - The document will appear in the Document Library instantly.

 - To edit a document on SharePoint, first click on the Document name.